MoCoMakers/qt-panda/documentation/PC_GUI_LAYOUT.md

 **What it does:**
 This is the **topographic image** - it shows the actual height profile of your sample surface.
 During scanning in constant current mode, the STM tip follows the surface contours, moving up and down to maintain constant tunneling current.
 The DACZ values represent these vertical movements of the tip, which directly correspond to the surface topography.

+**Note**: In constant current mode (standard operation), this image shows topography.
+In constant height mode (constant current OFF), this image appears flat/constant because the tip height is fixed.
+See the "Scanning Modes: Constant Current vs Constant Height" section for details.

 **Why it's useful:**
 This is the primary image you'll use to see what your sample looks like.
 It shows atomic-scale or nanometer-scale features on the surface - individual atoms, steps, defects, or larger structures.
 The image is displayed as a heatmap or grayscale, where brighter areas typically represent higher features and darker areas represent lower features (though this depends on the color scheme).
 This is the "picture" of your sample that you'll analyze, publish, or use to understand surface structure.

 **How it works:**
 During a scan, the tip raster-scans across the surface in a grid pattern.
-At each point, the feedback system adjusts the Z-axis (vertical) position to keep the current constant.
-These Z-axis adjustments are recorded as DACZ values.
-The image updates in real-time as the scan progresses - you'll see it "paint" line by line.
+The system collects and processes DACZ (Z-axis height) values as follows:

+1. **Fine-grained sampling**: For each pixel in the final image, the system takes multiple measurements.
+The tip moves through `y_resolution * sample_per_pixel` fine-grained positions (where `sample_per_pixel` is the "Sample Number" parameter, default 10).

+2. **DACZ value detection**: At each fine-grained position:
+   - The tip is positioned at that Y location
+   - The tunneling current is read via ADC
+   - If constant current mode is active, the feedback system calls `control_current()` which adjusts the tip height (DACZ) to maintain constant current
+   - The current DACZ value (`stm_status.dac_z`) is read and accumulated into `dacz_sum` (see `stm_firmware.hpp` line 354)

+3. **Averaging per pixel**: When `sample_per_pixel` measurements have been collected (e.g., 10 measurements), the system:
+   - Calculates the average: `dacz_sum / sample_per_pixel` (line 359)
+   - Stores this averaged value in the scan image array: `scan_image_z[y_i / sample_per_pixel] = dacz_sum / sample_per_pixel`
+   - Resets the accumulator (`dacz_sum = 0`) for the next pixel (line 362)

+4. **Pixel mapping**: The fine-grained position index `y_i` is divided by `sample_per_pixel` to map to the final pixel index.
+For example, with `sample_per_pixel = 10`, positions 0-9 map to pixel 0, positions 10-19 map to pixel 1, etc.

+5. **Real-time transmission**: After completing each scan line (X position), the averaged DACZ values for that line are sent over serial to the PC as `"Z,<x_index>,<dacz1>,<dacz2>,...,<daczN>\r\n"`.

+6. **Display update**: The PC receives the data, stores it in `self.stm.scan_dacz[x_i, :]`, and the GUI updates the image display every 100ms, showing the scan "paint" line by line.

 The default resolution is 512x512 pixels, but you can adjust this in the scan parameters.
 The image extent maps directly to your scan area coordinates, so you know exactly what physical area you're imaging.
+The averaging process reduces noise and improves signal-to-noise ratio, with higher `sample_per_pixel` values providing better quality but proportionally longer scan times.

 **What to look for:**
 - Atomic resolution features (individual atoms appear as bright spots)